drewharts/wiseman/README.md

 - Utilization of ChatGPT API to generate results based on Spotify results
 - Display results and give user the ability get more information on each song
 - Ability to export a copy of the results for user to share with friends

+## Technologies

+I am going to use the required technologies in the following ways.

+ **HTML** - Uses correct HTML structure for application.
+Two HTML pages.
+One for Spotify login and one for the displaying of results.
+Hyperlinks to choice artifact.